lee-orr/rusty-dev-containers/README.md

 ## Usage
 To use a feature from this repository, add it to a devcontainer.json.
 You can read more about devcontainer features here: https://containers.dev/features

+## Compatibility
+Note that all these images depend on having the rust feature set up (`ghcr.io/devcontainers/features/rust:1`), as well as using either `debian:latest` or `ubuntu:latest` as the base image since the default devcontainer image causes issues with permissions.

 ## Available Features
 | Feature | OCI Image | Description |
 | - | - | - |